Turab Ali

-Turab Ali alternatively spelled Torab Ali (1943 – 5 June 2009) was a Pakistani footballer who played as a centre-back.
+Turab Ali (1943 – 5 June 2009) was a Pakistani footballer who played as a centre-half.
 Dubbed as "Wall of China" or "Pillar of Hercules" during his heyday in the 1960s due to his defending abilities, he is regarded as one the most prominent Pakistan defenders in history.
-In 1968, Turab was selected for the Asian All Stars team.
+In 1968, Turab was selected for the Asian All Stars team, becoming the first and only Pakistani footballer to be selected for the side.

 Early life

-Turab was born in Karachi in 1943.
+Turab was born in Karachi, of then British India, in 1943.

 Club career

-Lyari Mohammedan
+Early career

-Turab used to play as central-defender, and started his domestic football career Shamashin Club Lyari, now known as Lyari Mohammedan.
+Turab started his domestic football career Shamashin Club Lyari, now known as Lyari Mohammedan.

-Karachi Port Trust

 In a match of Lyari Mohammedan against the departmental side Karachi Port Trust at the KMC Stadium in 1960, Ali impressed in the game, which led to Karachi Port Trust extending an invitation for him to join their ranks.
-He also represented the Karachi Division team at the National Football Championship.
-He captained Karachi Blues in the 1961–62 season.
+He also represented the Karachi Division selection at the National Football Championship, making his debut for the team in the 1960 edition against NWFP.
+He also captained Karachi Blues in the 1961–62 season.

-Ali helped Karachi Port Trust win the 1964 Aga Khan Gold Cup which was shared with Mohammedan SC, being an integral part in Karachi Port Trust's road to the final.
+Turab helped Karachi Port Trust win the 1964 Aga Khan Gold Cup, which was shared with Mohammedan, being an integral part in Karachi Port Trust's road to the final.
+He also represented PIA in the 1962 Aga Khan Gold Cup.